elbotha18/mtg-trader-nam/README.md

-# MTG Trader
+# NAMTG Trader

-MTG Trader is a modern web application for Magic: The Gathering players in Namibia to find, buy, and sell cards locally.
+NAMTG Trader is a modern web application for Magic: The Gathering players in Namibia to find, buy, and sell cards locally.
 Built with Laravel and Tailwind CSS, it provides a user-friendly dashboard for managing your collection, as well as a public-facing card search and seller discovery platform.

 ## Features